Submission of applications:

 Once registered for the programme, doctoral students may access the Doctoral Programme computer application.
 The International Doctoral School and the Programme’s Coordinator will include the activities undertaken by the student which have been scheduled directly by the Universidad Pontificia Comillas under the “Training Activity” section.
 For other activities, the student will be responsible for including the information along with the corresponding proof.
 The advisor/supervisor will regularly review the completion of said activities which must be validated.
 The programme’s Academic Commission will evaluate the student’s progress each year upon receiving a report from the advisor/supervisor.

 Upon admission, candidates’ academic records will be subject to a personalised study to determine the Training Complements needed in (1) philosophy and/or (2) research in the area of Philosophy or the Humanities.

 For students from the Comillas Pontifical University, this will consist of:

 This Training Complements will be undertaken during the first year of the programme.
 The time used will not be taken into consideration when calculating the maximum time allowed for completion of a doctoral thesis.

-These visits allow doctoral students the opportunity to work in international settings, collaborate with other prestigious groups and expand the scope of their research.
+These periods of stay abroad allow Doctoral students to work in international environments, collaborate with other prestigious groups and expand the scope of their research.

-For official recognition of an International Doctorate, a visit of at least three months is required in addition to other requisites as per the regulations (art.
+In order to obtain recognition of the International Doctorate, a minimum stay of three months is necessary, among other requirements specified by the regulations (art.
 15).

 Skills to be acquired on the doctorate program: